April 24-27, 2026

 Blackwater Conservation Area, Central, LA

-Registration is not necessary, but it is recommended that you register for the guided hikes because they are limited in size and fill up fast!
-More information
+Registration is open!
+It is recommended that you register for the guided hikes because they are limited in size and fill up fast!

 City Nature Challenge Weekend!